This section shows how to use the integration type SAP Table or View.

 • Poor extraction performance with larger tables.

-If the above-mentioned restrictions hinder your work, install the Theobald Software custom function module Z_THEO_READ_TABLE on your SAP system.
+When facing restrictions, install the Theobald Software custom function module /THEO/READ_TABLE on your SAP system.

 Warning!
 Error while converting value ‘*.0’ of row 1530, column 3